Tag Archive for: depression

 • Antenatal depression has a long-term effect on the child.
 Children born to stressed mothers have shown abnormally high cortisol levels at age 10.

 The bottom line?
 Depression during pregnancy may harm the developing foetus and so can antidepressants.
 Acupuncture is a safe and effective treatment for antenatal and postnatal depression.
-If you are pregnant and suspect that you may be suffering from depression, discuss this with your obstetrician, midwife or GP and get in touch with us today.
+If you are pregnant and suspect that you may be suffering from depression, reach out to your obstetrician, midwife or GP and get in touch with us today.